Graph Matching with Bi-level Noisy Correspondence: Experiments

 \subsubsection{Evaluation with Different Viewpoint Difficulty}

 Spair-71k contains images with diverse variations in viewpoint and divides image pairs into easy, medium, and hard ones.
 In practice, we find that noisy correspondence such as occlusion is more likely to occur in hard image pairs.
-In other words, with the increment of viewpoint difficulty, there might be more noisy correspondence.
+In other words, with the increment of viewpoint difficulty, noisy correspondence appears more frequently.
 As shown in Table~\ref{tab:viewpoint}, our method consistently improves the matching result, particularly for the image pairs with high viewpoint difficulty (\plus2.8\% for hard pairs).
 This experiment highlights the ability of our method against noisy correspondence.